tek/proteome/readme.md

 The `typeDirs` variable is similar to that, it assumes `basedir/name`, with `basedir` taken from the values and the type from the keys in the config.

-## Additional Types and Languages
+## Additional types and languages

 The `typeMap`, `langMap` and `langsMap` settings can be used to add types and languages to a project based on the main type.

-# Project Specific Config
+# Project-specific config

 On startup, Proteome loads the following sequence of files from the `project` subdirectory in your `runtimepath`: